KedarPanchal/Text2Phone/README.md

 ### `Error: Unable to send file` message
 The error mainly occurs because Gmail requires users to use an "app password" when logging into third-party apps.
 Generate an app password for your Gmail account by following [these instructions](https://support.google.com/accounts/answer/185833?hl=en) and then log in to the program using the app password you just generated.
 ### The program is saying `Successfully sent to device` but I'm not receiving messages
 Some cell service providers (like T-Mobile) block emails from sending messages through MMS gateways repeatedly in a short period.
 Add the email you use with this program to your device's contacts, and then try sending the files to your device again.
+If that doesn't work, Gmail allows adding a `+` character followed by text before the `@` symbol when using your email address.
+For example, `test@gmail.com` and `test+sometext@gmail.com` are both considered the same email address and use the same login credentials.
+Try logging in with a similarly modified email address and sending your file to a device again.

 # License
 [(Back to top)](#table-of-contents)